MoshoodSO/NetworkScience-AIMS-Ghana-Cohort-2024/README.md

 Each student is represented as a **node**, and their three listed friends are connected to them as **edges**, forming a undirected social interaction graph.

 ---
-# Graphical display of interaction
+# Graphical visualization of interaction

 ![display](https://github.com/MoshoodSO/NetworkScience-AIMS-Ghana-Cohort-2024/blob/main/images/graph_visualization_by_country.png)